chiffa/BioFlow/dev_log.rst

 -   Add signal/noise ration - the flow we are getting in a given node compared to what we would have expected in a random node.

+        -   => More or less already done by the p_value; excpet p_value also accounts for the node of average degree X

 -   Wrap neo4j and laplacian files loading/offloading into top-level commands